MiguelV5/7559_Programacion_Concurrente/ejercicios_adicionales/1-yt_viewscalc_forkjoin_model_rayon/README.md

-# Note to self
+# Note

-Didn't upload data to gh due to storage overhead in the repo.
+Didn't upload data to gh to avoid storage overhead in the repo.

 To get the data go to [kaggle for the dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new)